bcrowell/dorcas/README.md

 dorcas
 ======

-Dumb Optical Recognition using Correlation
+Dorcas is an OCR system that can handle text in a mixture of languages.
+My original use case was a 19th century book containing Greek words mixed together with English.
+On this book, I was not able to get usable results with Tesseract, the most widely used open-source OCR system.
+Compared to Tesseract, Dorcas uses a completely different approach that is fundamentally better suited to this type of problem.
+In fancy terminology, it uses template matching and convolution rather than neural networks.
+What this means is that you have to put some effort into training it on a specific font, but once you've done that, it can interpret that font in contexts where Tesseract fails.

-## What I want to do
+## What the system is designed to do

+* Handles text in any mixture of languages.

-* Make a system that doesn't depend on a neural network as an unmodifiable, unfixable, and inscrutable black box.
+* Doesn't depend on a neural network as an unmodifiable, unfixable, and inscrutable black box.
-     Instead, use some variant of old-school convolution methods.
+     Instead, use some variant of old-school methods such as convolution and template matching.

-* Handle text in a mixture of languages.

 * Handle RTL alphabetic scripts.

-* Take advantage of SMP.
+* Take advantage of symmetrical multiprocessing.

 ## Intended limitations